Becoming an elected member

 The compulsory online induction can be accessed here: Candidate Induction

-• a completed nomination form - it is recommended that candidates use the online nomination builder on the Western Australian Electoral Commissions website at Local Government Candidates to complete their nomination form and construct their candidate profile
+• a completed nomination form - it is recommended that candidates use the online Nomination Builder to lodge their nomination and construct their candidate profile.

 • a candidate profile (1000 characters maximum) which must: